-- 161. The Commission's intention in adopting a compliance regime is to provide an efficient framework that is successfully compliant with the statute. - 162.
-Relying on the Self-Generation Incentive Program's requirements, which order monthly reporting, provides efficiency as compared to the daily reporting requested by PCF, which is excessive. - 163.
-Infrequent reporting as proposed by PG&E could lead to long periods of noncompliant greenhouse gas emissions. - 164.
-PG&E's proposal for a lengthy deficiency cure period does not comply with the statute. - 165.
-It is efficient and effective to require monthly reporting via a process similar to the reporting adopted for the Self-Generation Incentive Program. - 166.
-Use of a six-month window to cure deficiencies, following the discovery of a lack of compliance, is the most efficient and least resource intensive process available. - 167.
-Waste heat usage, when present, is a critical component of the emission rate. - 168.
-CARB regulates how to account for greenhouse gas emissions reductions from carbon capture and storage. - 169.
-CARB's Low Carbon Fuel Standard only allows sequestration underground. - 170.
-In D.22-05-025, the Commission agreed that a more expansive requirement should be adopted that includes "use" in addition to capture and storage. - 171.
-The Commission has no standards on carbon capture, use, and storage. - 172.
-It is necessary to implement Carbon Capture, Use, and Storage through a new process added to the Staff Proposal.
+- 187. An alternative calculation to the ASME PTC 50-2002 performance test would be using equipment specification sheets with the fuel input rate and net electrical power output and the useful heat rate for Combined Heat and Power systems. - 188.
+The standard calculation should be the ASME PTC 50-2002 test results. - 189.
+The request to extend the timeline for initial certification from three to six months will provide sufficient time for customers and utilities to prepare for the initial certification. - 190.
+The Commission's intention in adopting a compliance regime is to provide an efficient framework that is successfully compliant with the statute. - 191.
+Relying on the Self-Generation Incentive Program's requirements, which order monthly reporting, provides efficiency as compared to the daily reporting requested by PCF, which is excessive. - 192.
+Infrequent reporting as proposed by PG&E could lead to long periods of noncompliant greenhouse gas emissions. - 193.
+Utilities are best equipped to perform the role of evaluating a generator's technical ability to meet the NEMFC greenhouse gas emission standards. - 194.
+The act of processing can be broader than simply collecting certifications. - 195.
+Providing monthly data to the public on an annual basis will be useful to inform future policy. - 196.
+Waste heat usage, when present, is a critical component of the emission rate. - 197.
+PG&E's proposal for a lengthy deficiency cure period does not comply with the statute. - 198.
+It is efficient and effective to require monthly reporting via a process similar to the reporting adopted for the Self-Generation Incentive Program.

+- 199. Use of a six-month window to cure deficiencies, following the discovery of a lack of compliance, is the most efficient and least resource intensive process available. - 200.
+The Staff Proposal does not currently include consequences for noncompliance of the CARB Standards. - 201.
+There must be consequences for noncompliance of the CARB Standards. - 202.
+CARB regulates how to account for greenhouse gas emissions reductions from carbon capture and storage. - 203.
+CARB's Low Carbon Fuel Standard only allows sequestration underground. - 204.
+In D.22-05-025, the Commission agreed that a more expansive requirement should be adopted that includes "use" in addition to capture and storage. - 205.
+The Commission has no standards on carbon capture, use, and storage. - 206.
+It is necessary to implement Carbon Capture, Use, and Storage through a new process added to the Staff Proposal. - 207.
+The Staff Proposal does not address whether simultaneous multiple practices to calculate the effective emission rate is permitted. - 208.
+A technology's effects are linked with its fuel. - 209.
+The Self-Generation Incentive Program allows fuel cells if they use renewable fuel. - 210.
+The Commission found it reasonable to use other Self-Generation Incentive Program requirements for NEMFC requirements. - 211.
+It is reasonable to align Self-Generation Incentive Program requirements with NEMFC requirements renewable fuel blending requirements. - 212.
+In D.20-12-022, the Commission found that developing a modified methodology based on the Greenhouse Gases, Regulated Emissions and Energy